Le36/ROS2Mapper/documentation/tutorials.md

     ```
 3. Check that your venv packages are in PYTHONPATH
     ```
-    echo $PYTHONPATH
+    echo $PYTHONPATH | sed -e "s/:/\n/g"
     ```
-    This should show the path to your ROS distro, e.g. ```opt/ros/foxy/lib/python3.6/site-packages```, and the path to your environment packages ```.../path-to-your-env/lib/python3.6/site-packages```
+    - This should show the path to your ROS distro, e.g. `opt/ros/foxy/lib/python3.8/site-packages`, and the path to your environment packages `path-to-your-env/lib/python3.8/site-packages`

-    If the env-package path is not present, add it using
+    - If the env-package path is not present, add it using
         ```
-    export PYTHONPATH='.../path-to-your-env/lib/python3.6/site-packages'
+        export PYTHONPATH=$PYTHONPATH:$(pwd)/venv/lib/python3.8/site-packages
         ```

-    To avoid adding the env-package path to $PYTHONPATH every single time, ```add export PYTHONPATH='.../path-to-your-env/lib/python3.6/site-packages'``` to your environment activate file.
+    - To avoid adding the env-package path to $PYTHONPATH every single time, add the following line to `venv/bin/activate`
+        ```
+        export PYTHONPATH=$PYTHONPATH:$(pwd)/venv/lib/python3.8/site-packages
+        ```
 4. Install the dependencies
     ```
     rosdep install -i --from-path src --rosdistro foxy -y pip3 install -r requirements.txt
     ```
+    - Installing the requirements with pip might give the error `ERROR: Failed building wheel for empy`, but it is probably safe to ignore
 5. Build
     ```
     colcon build --symlink-install